Snowstyler/Pulse-Erigon-on-RPi-4/README.md

-# **Pulse-Erigon-on-RPi-4**
+# **Pulse-PI**
 ### Experimental laboratory (fork)

 <br />
 <br />

 ## **Why?**
-* Blockchain node software is something that I want to learn more about
-* An Ethereum archive node contains immense volumes of data to explore and analyze
-* I'm impressed that such a system can sync and run indefinitely on less than 20 watts of electricity
+* Again, all loose and strapping in is undesirable, however it is a wonderful little and above all interesting task to explore the capabilities of the Pulsechain on what is probably the most energy efficient device in the world.
+So let's try to realize a small time-based analysis.
-* It seems like a cool idea
+* and It seems like a cool idea

 <br />